koettert/KNIME_Geospatial_PYnodes/SpatialStatististicalModel/Readme.md

-These nodes are based on Hanchen Yu's work on KNIME workbench
+These nodes are based on Hanchen Yu's work in Harvard CGA on KNIME workbench